Felipeomc/data_ga/README.md

 TeamPlus: A Tool for Optimizing Software Development Team Formation using Genetic Algorithms This repository contains the codebase for the TeamPlus tool, developed as part of the research for the SoftwareX Journal.

+Repository Structure
+This repository is organized into the following folders:

+src/: Contains all the project source code, including: genetic_algorithms/: Subfolder with the genetic algorithms used in the comparative study.
+Datasets/: Subfolder containing the datasets used in the experiments. web-app/: Subfolder with the implementation of the web application.
+Supplementary Materials
+Due to page limitations, we are providing two PDF files as supplementary materials:

+Threats_to_Validity_Supplementary_Material.pdf: Contains an analysis of the threats to the validity of the study.
+Illustrative_example_Supplementary_Material.pdf: Provides an illustrative example of using the tool by software project managers.
+These materials can be accessed directly from the repository to complement the understanding of the tool and the results presented.

 Instructions to Run the TeamPlus Tool
 To ensure that the installation and execution of the TeamPlus tool occur smoothly, follow the detailed steps below: